nuxt-community/legacy-modules/modules/axios/README.md

 This is useful for making requests which need cookie based auth on server side.
 Also helps making consistent requests in both SSR and Client Side code.

+### `handleErrors`
+- Default: `true`

+Adds an interceptor which will `statusCode` and `message` keys to the `error` object and redirects 401 statuses to `/login`.
+In SSR context the handler will not reject the promise and therefore you cannot add your own interceptors.
+In those circumstances, or if you do not want this default behaviour, you can set this to `false` to disable this interceptor.

 ## Helpers
 ### `setHeader(name, value, scopes='common')`
 Axios instance has a helper to easily set any header.